enriquesomolinos/dRally-vita/README.md

 ### Step 2: Prepare the Data Files

-Download the **Death Rally data template** from the Releases section.
+Download the DERA00002.zip from the Releases section.

-Extract it and copy the `data` folder to the root of your `ux0:` partition.
+Extract it in ux0:data/

 This creates: